Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 Exists and unique validators use `model_to_validate` method and have as a parameter a lamba function to use the result in the query

 {% highlight ruby %}
+#showme!
   validates :id, presence: true,
                  'Core::Validator::Exists' => ->(x) { { id: x.id, deleted_at: nil } }
 {% endhighlight %}

 ## Controller

+`Core::Controller` has two methods:

+- middleware_list - to get the list of needed middleware
+- run - to run a command through this middleware

+{% highlight ruby %}
+# Common controller methods
+class Core::Controller < ActionController::Base
+  # Runs the action
+  # @param [Core::Command] command
+  # @see Core::CommandBus
+  def run(command)
+    Core::CommandBus.new(middleware_list).run(command)
+  end

+  # Returns a list of middleware needed to process commands
+  # @return [Array]
+  # @see Core::Middleware
+  # @see Core::Middleware::ErrorRenderer
+  # @see Core::Middleware::Renderer
+  # @see Core::Middleware::AuthorizationChecker
+  # @see Core::Middleware::ValidationChecker
+  # @see Core::Middleware::OwnerChecker
+  # @see Core::Middleware::Executor
+  def middleware_list
+    [
+        Core::Middleware::ErrorRenderer.new(self),
+        Core::Middleware::Renderer.new(self),
+        Core::Middleware::AuthorizationChecker.new,
+        Core::Middleware::ValidationChecker.new,
+        Core::Middleware::OwnerChecker.new,
+        Core::Middleware::Executor.new
+    ]
+  end
+end
+{% endhighlight %}

 As all logic is in commands, in controllers you need just to initialize command and run it.
 This is how it looks like:

 {% highlight ruby %}
+#showme!
 # Goal controller
 class Goal::GoalController < Core::Controller
   # Shows a goal